The changing role of revenue management during the pandemic

 Stronger focus on current and forward-looking data

-While historical data currently doesn’t offer the guidance it once did, gathering and evaluating past performance data will always stay important.
-But for now, revenue managers must focus more on current and forward-looking data to predict demand and adjust pricing at the right time.
+Historical data doesn’t offer the guidance it once did.
+Still, gathering and evaluating past performance data will always stay important.
+Nevertheless, revenue managers must focus more on current and forward-looking data to predict demand and adjust pricing at the right time.

 “We quickly realized the need to adapt Atomize to the new reality.
 It immediately became clear that the need for real-time capacity had become stronger than ever.
-It’s the only feature that helps hoteliers react to sudden demand bursts that can’t be foreseen now that historical patterns aren’t useful anymore,” says Alexander Edström, CEO at Atomize.
+It’s the only feature that helps hoteliers react to sudden demand bursts.
+They can’t be foreseen now that historical patterns aren’t useful anymore,” says Alexander Edström, CEO at Atomize.

 For example, business travel collapsed, and leisure became the key revenue driver in 2020.
-Now hotels need to keep a keen eye on their market to catch the first signs of corporate travel picking up again.
-They also need to monitor how new and existing leisure segments are developing, to respond appropriately.
-Additionally, hotels need to rethink how they can find new demand pockets and revenue streams which might require developing new business models and/or new concept offerings.
+Hotels need to keep an eye on their market to catch the first signs of corporate travel picking up again.
+They also need to monitor how leisure segments are changing and developing to respond appropriately.
+Additionally, hotels need to rethink the ways to find new demand pockets and revenue streams.
+The latter may require developing new business models and/or new concept offerings.